kubernetes/community/contributors/design-proposals/statefulset-update.md

     // controller from the PodTemplateSpec indicated by CurrentTemplateRevision.
  	CurrentReplicas int32 `json:"currentReplicas,omitempty"`

- 	// TargetRevisionReplicas is the number of Pods created by the StatefulSet
+ 	// UpdatedReplicas is the number of Pods created by the StatefulSet
     // controller from the PodTemplateSpec indicated by TargetTemplateRevision.
- 	TargeReplicas int32 `json:"taretReplicas,omitempty"`
+ 	UpdatedReplicas int32 `json:"taretReplicas,omitempty"`
 }
 ```